SK-Hardwired/xavc_rtmd2srt/README.md

 Extract GPS data (if video shot on GPS or Bluetooth-link enabled Sony camera) and extract to GPX file.

+**New!** Extract raw per-frame gyro/accelerometer data from video clips recorded with DSC-RX100M7 and DSC-RX0M2 cameras

 ![alt text](ax700_meta_srt.jpg "Real-time shooting meta-data displayed in VLC over video")

 Besides of non-realtime metadata which MediaInfo or Exiftool can see, Sony cameras record many other real-time meta-data for every frame such as it's ISO, F number, shutter speed, AE mode and even focus distance in special Acquisition Meta-data section.